Get an instant roof estimate online — no sales call, no waiting.Try the instant roof estimator

 Triple-pane Low-E payback timeline

 Triple-pane Low-E with argon cuts heating and cooling costs by 20–30% compared to single-pane on a typical Twin Cities home.
 Annual savings run $200–$500.
-Combined with the $600 IRA credit, premium glass pays back in 7–12 years.
+On energy savings alone — the federal 25C tax credit expired December 31, 2025 — premium glass pays back in roughly 8–12 years.
 Over a 30-year window life, you save $6,000–$15,000 cumulatively.

 Replacement windows on a Twin Cities home